 The contrast of this labour in the men, with the less blunted quickness of the boys; the latent shame and sense of degradation struggling through their dull attempts at infant lessons; and the universal eagerness to learn, impress me, in this passing retrospect, more painfully than I can tell.

-But Ahern’s notoriety went before him, and on the 21st of August the Clerkenwell court, deciding that enough was enough, sentenced him to be transported for ten years.
+But Ahern’s notoriety went before him, and on 21 August the Clerkenwell court, deciding that enough was enough, sentenced him to be transported for ten years.

 The Dudbrook, a 601-ton barque, had already collected convicts from the hulks at Woolwich and from the prisons at Portsmouth, Portland and Parkhurst on the Isle of Wight.
-In total she carried two hundred and twenty-nine convicts.
-She sailed on the 9th of November, and after a voyage of seventy-seven days reached Fremantle in Western Australia on the 2nd of February in the year 1853.
+She sailed on 9 November with two hundred and twenty-nine convicts in total.
+On 2 February in the year 1853, after a voyage of seventy-seven days, she reached Fremantle in Western Australia.
 And there Cornelius Ahern disappeared from sight.
 We know that he had a ticket of leave — possibly granted for his record of good behaviour in the months prior to departure — which gave him a degree of freedom of movement.
 But where he went, what he did, and what ultimately became of him remain a mystery.
 After all, Australia is a pretty big place.

 He disappeared from the lives of Mark Lemon and Charles Dickens, too.
 No doubt they would have said that the young ne’er-do-well had got his just deserts.
 One wonders, though, what the man who railed against social injustice would have said if he had seen the forlorn Ahern on board the Dudbrook.
 He was still only twenty-three years old, and oval of face and fresh of complexion.